Flat-file BIM vs cloud-authoritative BIM

 A point-by-point comparison of architectural stances.
 The flat-file

-side describes the Building Design System; the cloud-authoritative
+side describes the Woodfine BIM Library; the cloud-authoritative side

 Where the data lives